 Toys, Games, and Play-things

-I built this seven foot high wall for my daughter to climb on from Birch and Douglas Fir.
-Two years later I built the crack climbing volume (Bullet wood, Oak, and Padauk) and hand holds (Maple).
+In 2019 I built this seven foot high wall for my daughter to climb on from Birch and Douglas Fir.
+Two years later I built the crack climbing volume ( Bullet wood, Red Oak, and Padauk) and hand holds ( Big Leaf Maple).
 At three and a half we started climbing on basalt columns.

 Decks, Floors, Fences and Garden Features

 Cedar deck.
-Later a Red Wood planter was added.
+Later a Red Wood planter was added (circa 2015).
 Hickory engineered hardwood flooring.
-A metal and wood fence.
+A metal and wood fence (2019).

 I love five panel shaker style doors.
-I’ve tried my hand at a pair of cabinet doors before I anticipate making the necessary doors for my home.
+In 2019 I tried my hand at a pair of cabinet doors before I anticipate making the necessary doors for my home.

 Two unfinished Ukuleles.
 (I also somewhere along the line repaired a Ukulele for a friend.)